selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 During image capture, entropy quality estimation is displayed to assist you in obtaining a quality image source for your key.
 After the snapshot is taken, [Shannon's entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and pixel deviation indices are presented.
 Minimum thresholds are established to prevent the use of poor-quality images with low entropy for key generation.

-Note: These values ​​serve only as indicators or estimations of the quality of entropy, but are not absolute values ​​of entropy in a cryptographic context.
+**Note**: These values ​​serve only as indicators or estimations of the quality of entropy, but are not absolute values ​​of entropy in a cryptographic context.

 <div style="clear: both"></div>